Originally published on September 26, 2017

 There are no standards for safe vaping of diacetyl or AP.
 We simply don’t know what a dangerous amount to inhale is, or how the amounts shown in testing relate to what is actually inhaled.
 Batch testing of e-liquids is fairly expensive.
 Many small manufacturers or shops that mix their own liquids object that it would cost more than it was worth.
 Besides, many said, even with some unknown risks, vaping is still probably much safer than smoking.

 For vapers that are concerned, finding diketone-free e-liquids is fairly easy nowadays.
-Some flavoring producers are making specific diketone-free flavorings designed specifically for vape products.
+Some flavoring producers now make diketone-free flavorings especially for vape products.
 And many e-liquid companies take testing very seriously.
 Lots of brands offer testing results on their websites, so you can compare.

 Asking if smoking causes bronchiolitis obliterans is a useful question, but the answer isn’t a simple one.
 Cigarettes do contain diacetyl (and acetoin).
 In fact, they contain a lot of it.
 A regular cigarette smoker probably inhales more than 100 times as much diacetyl as any vaper.
 But there has never been a diagnosed case of popcorn lung in a smoker, except smokers who also inhaled diacetyl directly at one of the studied flavoring factories.